alexdcox/thorchain-dash-work-log/README.md

 going back to that.
 He also requested updates to the smoke tests, which still need to be done.

 Aside from that I'm just keeping the Dash PR updated in alignment with the official develop branch so that it remains valid, ready to be merged after Doge, Terra and Atom.

+**Update: 13th March 2022**

+Been blocked by a request from TC devs to replace `github.com/alexdcox` dependencies with official channel repos, in this case `github.com/dashevo`.
+This involved putting in a pull-request to have the changes I need merged into the official project.
+Unfortunately, it wasn't maintained in the first place and all of the chain specific info still related to bitcoin.
+My changes updated the chain identifiers from bitcoin to dash but this broke many tests.
+These needed to be fixed before maintainers would be happy to include my code, which took a lot of extra time.
+Just waiting for that PR to actually be merged in now before I can move on...

 **Repositories**
 <a href="https://gitlab.com/thorchain/thornode" target="_blank">Thorchain Thornode</a>